 Paul contrasts Abraham back then with us now.
 He puts us all in the same justification-by-faith boat.
 Did you see that?
 Paul talks about Abraham who was justified by faith in verse three, and then in verse five says that he who believes in Him, speaking of us now, will likewise be justified by faith.

-Verse 16 tells us that faith is in accordance with grace and that all the descendents of Abraham, not merely the Jews who follow the Law, but also to those who are "part of the faith of Abraham."
-This is telling us that Abraham, to whom God said that in him all the nations would blessed (including the Gentiles), is the father of all who are justified by faith.
+Verse 16 tells us that faith is in accordance with grace and to all the descendants of Abraham - not merely the Jews who follow the Law but also to those who are "part of the faith of Abraham."
+This is telling us that Abraham, to whom God said that in him all the nations would be blessed (including the Gentiles), is the father of all who are justified by faith.
 Gal.
 3:29 says, "And if you belong to Christ, then you are Abrahams offspring, heirs according to promise."